 Our Extended Family

-Our families are extremely excited about us becoming parents.
-Bakari's stepbrother is adopted and Bakari's mother worked for many years with foster children.
-This has helped us gain an understanding of the commitment one makes when adopting a child.
+Our family is extremely excited about us becoming adoptive parents.
+Bakari’s step-brother is adopted and Bakari’s mother worked for many years with foster children.
+Through their experiences, we have an understanding of the commitment one makes when adopting a child.
 We started the adoption process before we became pregnant with our son because we knew we wanted to adopt no matter what.
 We both have younger siblings and want our children to know the experience of having a loving sibling and ready-made friend.

 Our Family Traditions